icebearwillhuntthemdown/A-Leet-Code-A-Day-Keeps-Unemployment-Away/Useful Methods.md

 * Math.max(int a, int b) : return the maximum value between the two operands.

 ### Arrays
-* Arrays.toString(array) : printing the elements of an array
+* Arrays.toString(array) : stringify the elements of an array
 * Arrays.copyOf(array, newLength) : copying an array into another

 ### List Interface